strboul/shutterstock-r/README.md

 ## Installation

-You can install the released version of shutterstock from [CRAN](https://cran.r-project.org/package=shutterstock) with:
+You can install the released version of *shutterstock* package from [CRAN](https://cran.r-project.org/package=shutterstock) with:

 ``` r